harness/developer-hub/docs/feature-flags/ff-creating-flag/tag_management.md

 # Filtering Your Flags using Tags

   1. On the Home Page of the Harness Application, head over to *Feature Flags*.
-  2. On the right hand side of the screen, you can type your tag or select the tag you wany
+  2. On the right hand side of the screen, you can type your tag or select the tag you want.

 # Tags on Target Groups